thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 Consistency allows client to prevent themselves from split view attack.
 A proposal that has been made for Privacy Pass is to use multiple mirrors
-{{!CONSISTENCY=I-D.ietf-privacypass-consistency-mirror}}.
-With a
-sufficiently high quorum, clients get more confident that they are not singled out.
+{{!CONSISTENCY}}.
+With a sufficiently high quorum, clients get more confident that they are not singled out.
 It presents scalability issues as you need multiple mirrors, and have one more requests from client per mirror in the quorum.